 On Peterson's Pond

-Widowed father of three, Jack Peterson (Jason Lee) has his hands full not only being a single parent to his two sons and daughter Frankie (Maggie Elizabeth Jones) but also keeping his tree farming business running.
-But they find themselves with a couple of visitors to their farm when a couple of swans land on the pond who end up mating and laying eggs much to the fascination of Frankie.
-The arrival of the swans also leads vegetarian, ornithologist Jennie Newsom (Minka Kelly) to the farm as she wants to study them and make sure the birds and their off spring are protected.
-It initially leads to tensions between Jack and Jennie as she doesn't think he cares about the birds but over time tensions mellow and the two of them become close.
-The question is what will happen when the birds migrate and Jennie has no reason to stay?
+Jack Peterson (Jason Lee - Alvin and the Chipmunks: Chipwrecked) has his hands full not only being a single parent to his two sons and daughter Frankie (Maggie Elizabeth Jones - We Bought a Zoo) but also keeping his tree farming business running.
+But they find themselves with a couple of visitors to their farm when a couple of swans land on the pond who end up mating and laying eggs, much to the fascination of Frankie.
+The arrival of the swans also leads vegetarian, ornithologist Jennie Newsom (Minka Kelly - Just Go with It) to the farm as she wants to study them and make sure the birds and their off spring are protected.
+It initially leads to tension between Jack and Jennie as she doesn't think he cares about the birds but over time things mellow and the two of them become close.
+The question is: what will happen when the birds migrate and Jennie has no reason to stay?

 The difference between a Hallmark romantic comedy and a Hallmark Hall of Fame romantic comedy is like comparing Kevin James' "Zookeeper" to Matt Damon's "We Bought a Zoo".
 The humour is subtler, the romance is more tender, the characters are more rounded and the look feels like it has been thought about rather than just done.
 And that is what you get from "Away and Back" because as it comes under the Hallmark Hall of Fame banner more time and money has been spent on this to create something which is up there with big screen movies.

-What this all boils down to is that "Away and Back" is a pretty typical sort of Hallmark storyline but one which thanks to it being a Hallmark Hall of Fame benefits from better production values, better cast and just a general sense of more thought having gone in to the entire production.
+What this all boils down to is that "Away and Back" is a pretty typical sort of Hallmark movie with a familiar storyline but one which thanks to it being a Hallmark Hall of Fame benefits from better production values, better cast and just a general sense of more thought having gone in to the entire production.